A Stranger Is Watching (film)

-A Stranger is Watching is a 1982 American horror film directed by Sean S. Cunningham.
+A Stranger is Watching is a 1982 American thriller film directed by Sean S. Cunningham.
 The screenplay was written by Earl Mac Rauch and Victor Miller, based on the 1977 novel of the same name by Mary Higgins Clark.

 Plot

 Steve Peterson's wife, Nina is murdered in front of their young daughter Julie.
 Three years later, Julie and Peterson's new girlfriend Sharon Martin are kidnapped by the same killer, the psychotic Artie Taggart.
-Taggart imprisons them in a bunker below Grand Central Station, throwing the police into a race against time to save the girl.
+Taggart imprisons them in a bunker below Grand Central Station, throwing the police into a race against time to save them.